atcz/DCSWaypointEditor/README.md

 #### Creating your own preset locations

 You may add more preset locations by adding more JSON formatted files in the data folder, following the format in `pg.json` and `cauc.json`.

 #### Exporting to encoded string

 Support for exporting current profile to an encoded string has been implemented to allow for quick sharing of waypoint and mission data to other people.
-Once you have created a mission, click the `Encode to String` button.
+Once you have created a mission, select `Copy as String to clipboard` from the menu.
 This will copy an encoded string to your clipboard to share with other users.

 #### Importing from encoded string

-Once another user has sent their encoded string to yourself, just copy the string to your clipboard (default `LCtrl+C`) and press the `Decode from String` button in the application.
+Once another user has sent their encoded string to yourself, just copy the string to your clipboard (default `LCtrl+C`) and select `Paste as String from clipboard`.
 If successful, their mission data should be imported into a new profile and a pop-up should appear letting you know import was successful.

 ## Known issues